se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

     }
     ```

     This may look quite similar to `Computed properties`.

-Computed properties are more appropriate to use when you want to update a new state which depends on the data changed.
+    To decide which is more suitable for your feature, here is a brief comparison:
     Watched property | Computed property
     :-------------- | :----------------
+    used for running expensive operations | used for updating data for dependencies
     executed every time page refreshes | uses cached data and executes only when changed
-    allow 1 variable to observed only | allow multiple variables to be observed
+    **watches** for change in 1 property | **creates** a new property that is updated when 1 or more dependencies change

 <br>